OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 For Proof of Stake algorithms, this means that one individual (or a group invested in a stake pool as described in 'How does it work?') maintains control of 51% of the total staked tokens in the network.
+An important distinction is that the user only needs to control 51% of the total staked tokens in the network.
+For example, it is estimated that the average PoS token has around 70% of the total token supply staked.
+This implies that a single user can acquire majority control over the network by only holding around 35% of the total token supply.

-For both algorithms, a 51% attack enables a signular party to retain control over the next block that will be added to the chain.
+For both algorithms, a this form of attack enables a singular party to retain control over the next block that will be added to the chain.
 If the successful perpetrator of the 51% attack has injected a malicious transaction, then it will be accepted as the hacker themselves retains sufficient voting power to accept any transactions they desire.